site24x7/plugins/certificate_monitoring/README.md

        thumbprint=<thumbprint of the certificate>
        certName=<certificate name>

-Where,
-- certPath - path to the certificate.
+- certPath refers to the path of the certificate file on your system.
+Provide the full path to the certificate file in the configuration.

-- certName - the name given to the certName will be the name of the plugin monitor.
+- certName is the name assigned to the certificate, which will also be used as the name of the plugin monitor.
+Choose a descriptive name for the certificate.

-- thumbprint - the thumbprint of the certificate.
+- thumbprint represents the thumbprint of the certificate.
+To obtain the thumbprint, follow these steps:

+     - Navigate to the location where the certificate is stored on your system.
+     - Double-click on the certificate file to open it.
+     - In the certificate details, click on the "Details" tab.
+     - Scroll down to locate the thumbprint value.
-- Navigate to where the certificate is then double click on the certificate.
-Then click on details and scroll down and find thumbprint.
-Please copy the thumbprint and paste it in the cfg file.
+     - Copy the thumbprint value and paste it into the appropriate field in the configuration file.

 ### Metrics Captured